Stop Blaming Your Genes (and Parents)

 While genetics are important, as we age lifestyle, dietary factors and environmental toxin exposure become even more important.
 Research suggests that 80% of large bowel, breast, and prostate cancers are caused by poor nutrition, physical inactivity and obesity.
 And the predominant causes of heart disease and diabetes are the same—poor nutrition, physical inactivity and obesity.

-Eighteen drinking water studies have linked aluminum level to elevated risks of Alzheimer’s disease and cognitive impairment in the elderly.
+Eighteen drinking water studies have toxic metals such as aluminum to elevated risks of Alzheimer’s disease and cognitive impairment in the elderly.
 Between 50,000 and 100,000 synthetic chemicals are being produced commercially around the world, most of which have never been tested for their health effects.

 Not only are non-genetic factors the most important risks for chronic diseases, but non-genetic factors (and non-pharmacological approaches) are also some of the most powerful ways to heal from and prevent many chronic diseases.
 If you have a history of cancer and you follow a whole-foods, plant-based diet; exercise; and practice stress reduction, you may reduce your risk of another cancer.
 Clinical trials Dean Ornish, MD of the Cleveland Clinic have shown that with diet and lifestyle changes heart disease can be reversed.
 And Dale Bredesen, MD has shown how similar approaches can reverse Alzheimer’s disease.